-MDP analyzed a total of 7,646 samples.
-Sixtyone percent of the samples were from domestic sources, 34 percent were imported, and 5 percent were of unspecified origin.
-MDP identified 29 samples with potentially pathogenic E. coli; however, pathogenic E. coli strains were isolated from only 6 samples.
+MDP analyzed a total of 5,279 samples in 5 months of sampling and analytical operations.
+Sixty-nine percent of the samples were from domestic sources, 26 percent were imported, and 5 percent were of unspecified origin.
+MDP identified four samples with E. coli carrying shiga toxin; however, pathogenic E. coli strains were isolated from only two samples.
 These isolates were sent to Pennsylvania State University for further characterization, including serotyping and testing for different virulence-specific genes associated with seven different categories of pathogenic E. coli.
 FDA's Center for Veterinary Medicine (CVM) facility conducted tests on antimicrobial resistance and genomic fingerprinting on these isolates.
-MDP screening also resulted in three Salmonella isolates, one each from alfalfa sprouts, cantaloupe, and green onions.
+MDP screening for Salmonella spp. resulted in 40 positive samples and from these, three Salmonella isolates were reported from alfalfa sprouts samples and two one cantaloupe sample.

 A number of important benefits are expected from MDP.
-Microbiological data obtained from this fresh produce screening effort will enhance the understanding of the microbial ecology of fresh fruit and vegetables in the food supply, permit the identification of longterm trends, and over time will contribute significantly to a national produce microbiological baseline.
-Such baseline data, combined with virulence attributes, serotypes, antimicrobial resistance. and genomic fingerprints will help collaborators such as CDC and FDA in planning public health initiatives.
+Microbiological data obtained from this fresh produce screening effort will enhance the understanding of the microbial ecology of fresh fruit and vegetables in the food supply, permit the identification of longterm trends, and contribute significantly to a national produce microbiological baseline.
+MDP baseline data, which in part reflect the changes in cultivation, harvesting practices, post-harvest handling and packaging of fresh produce to meet changing consumer life styles, preferences and demands, will help fine-tune Good Agricultural Practices.
+Furthermore, baseline data combined with virulence attributes, serotypes, antimicrobial resistance, and genomic fingerprints will help collaborators such as CDC and FDA in planning public health initiatives.

-Microbiological Data Program (MDP) Annual Summary, Calendar Year 2006
+Microbiological Data Program (MDP) Annual Summary, Calendar Year 2007

 This summary consists of the following sections: (I.) Introduction, (II.)
 Sampling, (III.)
 Laboratory Operations, (IV.)
-Database Management, (V.) Summary of 2006 Data
+Database Management, (V.) Summary of 2007 Data